 Recruitment for the standards development committee is continuous.
 At different times, we might need:

-If you are interested in joining one of these committees, complete the survey now to be considered as needs arise.
+If you are interested in joining one of the committees, complete the survey now to be considered for current needs or as they arise.
 You do not need to be an APCO member to participate in APCO standards development activities.
 All parties with a direct and material interest are encouraged to participate.

 APCO's Standards Development Process